RachelHarris90/password-generator/README.md

 Some validation exists on the length of the password, where the password must be a minimum of 8 and no more than 128 characters.
 If a number outside of this range is entered, the user will see an error in a window alert.

 ### Generated password in the browser
-The user clicks on the "Generate Password" button and will be prompted to enter their password criteria.
-Once the required inputs have been entered, the random password appears in the box on the page.
+Once the required inputs have been entered, the user can click on the red "Generate Password" and will then see the random password in the box above.

 ## Getting started
 ### Prerequisites